 I will also go over some guidelines that you need to be aware of when placing/installing your cameras.

-Like I have said about alarm systems in previous articles, these security cameras don’t provide security.
+Like I have said about alarm systems in this article, these security cameras don’t provide security.

 They provide surveillance.